 The Business of Design

-Have you been told that if you wanted to be successful as a designer you had to learn how to code?
-Throughout my career, I've heard that from several people managers and co-workers alike.
-My gut reaction was was to ask why.
+Have you been told that if you wanted to be successful as a designer, you had to learn how to code?
+Throughout my career, I've heard that from several people, managers, and co-workers alike.
+My gut reaction was to ask why.

-• "So you deliver a final vision thats as close to what you're thinking as possible"
+"So you deliver a final vision that is as close to what you're thinking as possible."

 All of these things are indeed true.
 And I'm not saying you shouldn't learn to code.
-But when I thought about these answers the one commonality (to me) was they were all about communication.
-They were all about improving communication between designers and engineers.
+But when I thought about these answers, the one commonality (to me) was they were all about communication.
+They were all about achieving effective communication between designers and engineers, a significant accomplishment in itself.

 OK, now for my next question.
 Have you been told you should take business classes?
 No?
 I hadn't either...